James4Ever0/notes/gpt-2 ram requirements.md

 installed by screws, powered by usb cabels, sealed by heat-resistant silicon gels

 you should adapt for different fan sizes, so that different customers can select the best ones.

+the fan can also be screw-free by attaching it to a mechanical pivot.

 ---